 Store in an airtight container at room temperature

-Galani are a traditional sweet of the Venetian Carnival, typical of other Italian regions such as Emilia-Romagna and Lombardy
+Galani are a traditional sweet of the Venetian Carnival, typical in other Italian regions such as Emilia-Romagna and Lombardy

 Italia, Veneto